tidota/makefile-vs-cmake/README.md

 make
 ./hello
 ```
 See the last two steps are the same.
+In the directory `build`, you can find the generated Makefile.